DSC_0218-006.JPG

 Drangsnes at Strandir in the Westfjords Region, the Troll and the Hot Tubs

-Drangsnes is a lovely little fishing village at Strandir on the eastern part of the Westfjords Region of Iceland, just 30 km away from Hólmavík village.
-At Drangsnes you will find 3 hot tubs by the sea just as you enter the village.
+In this travel blog, I want to show you Drangsnes, a lovely little fishing village at Strandir on the eastern part of the Westfjords Region of Iceland, just 30 km away from Hólmavík village.
+At Drangsnes, you will find 3 hot tubs by the sea just as you enter the village.
 The hot tubs have become the main attraction of the village, together with Grímsey islands and the pillar of rock a little further on, which is one of the trolls, who wanted to divide the Westfjords Region from the mainland of Iceland.
-The pillar of rock gives the name to Drangsnes as such pillars of rocks are called drangur in Icelandic.
-Top photo: the hot tu
+The pillar of rock gives Drangsnes its name, as such pillars are called drangur in Icel

 The 3 Trolls who wanted to separate the Westfjords Region from the Mainland of Iceland - Icelandic Folklore - Vestfjarðatröllin